 Pinterest nail or fail

 Stellfox is a former Sun-Gazette editor who loves to try new crafts, recipes and other ideas out on Pinterest.
 Her column is published on the second Sunday of each month in the Lifestyle section.
-Share your Pinterest nail or fail with Stellfox, or suggest a pin for her to try, by emailing her at jstell firstname.lastname@example.org or follow her on Pinterest.
+Share your Pinterest nail or fail with Stellfox, or suggest a pin for her to try, by emailing the Lifestyle Department email at firstname.lastname@example.org or follow her on Pinterest.